divvun/CorpusTools/README.md

 positional arguments:
   origs                 The original files, urls or directories where the
-                        original files reside (not in svn)
+                        original files reside (not the corpus repo)

 optional arguments:
   -h, --help            show this help message and exit